BiggerHao/widgets/crossfilter/README.md

 ## Known issues

-1. Explicit and implicit brush deletions are not supported.
+1. Implicit brush deletion is not supported.